tldr-pages/tldr/pages/linux/qsub.md

 # qsub

-> Submits a script to the queue management system TORQUE on High Performance Computing clusters.
+> Submits a script to the queue management system TORQUE.

 - Submit a script with default settings (depends on TORQUE settings):